Kazim Öz

-Kazim Öz (born 1973, Dersim) is a Kurdish film director, scriptwriter and producer.
+Kazim Öz (born 1973 in Dersim) is a Kurdish film director, scriptwriter and producer.
 In 1992 he began acting at Teatra Jiyana Nû, while also working on movies.

 Early life and education

 Kazim Öz lived in the countryside in the Dersim region until he was seventeen years old.
 In his childhood he took care of the families goats.
 He studied civil engineering at the Yildiz Technical University in Istanbul, and following Television and Cinema at the Marmara University, from where he also received his master's degree in 2003.
 His first documentary Destên Me Wê Bibin Bask Emê Bifirin Herin... was released in 1996.
 Since 1996, he was involved in the activities of the movie department of the Mesopotamia Culture Center, which today is known as the Mesopotamian Cinema Collective.